AdobeDocs/commerce-merchant-services.en/help/live-search/indexing.md

 >[!NOTE]
 >
-> Commerce customers with [!DNL Live Search] can take advantage of faster price changes updates and synchornization time on their websites with the [SaaS price indexer](../price-index/index.md).
+> Commerce customers with [!DNL Live Search] can take advantage of faster price changes updates and synchronization time on their websites with the [SaaS price indexer](../price-index/index.md).

 ## Indexing pipeline